aa-morgan/Rydberg_helium_Stark/README.md

 pip install tqdm
 ```

-To install this project as a python package that can be imported into python
+To install this project as a package that can be imported into python
 as helium_stark,

 ```